Assistive Listening Devices (ALDs) - radio aids and proprietary remote microphone systems - optimising listening opportunities

 During the lesson

-1. Hearing-impaired pupils still need to see your face while you are talking.
+1. Deaf pupils still need to see your face while you are talking.
 Avoid being in shadow as this makes lip reading difficult.

 2. Only one person should speak at a time.

 3. Pupils contributing to the lesson should use the transmitter.
-If this is not possible the teacher should repeat the contribution to ensure the hearing-impaired pupil has heard clearly.
+If this is not possible the teacher should repeat the contribution to ensure the deaf pupil has heard clearly.

-4. Mute the microphone when not talking to the HI pupil, to avoid them overhearing irrelevant topics or coursework.
+4. Mute the microphone when not talking to the deaf pupil, to avoid them overhearing irrelevant topics or conversations.

 5. If appropriate, pass the transmitter to other pupils for small group work.